Punie/elm-matrix/README.md

 Implementation of a Matrix type using flat arrays for speed.

 The goal is to build a complete linear algebra library in pure elm.

+This library provides the `Matrix a` type along with some convenience functions for building, manipulating and pretty printing matrices.